marcocipri/mim-error-manager/recipes_cook/docs/installation.rst

 Stable release
 --------------

-To install recipes_coocker, run this command in your terminal:
+To install recipes_cook, run this command in your terminal:

 .. code-block:: console

-    $ pip install recipes_coocker
+    $ pip install recipes_cook

-This is the preferred method to install recipes_coocker, as it will always install the most recent stable release.
+This is the preferred method to install recipes_cook, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.